ravish-tech/DXCLondonCodingClub/09-05-2017/Readme.md

 ### 09/05/2017
-Below are three problems that also have *bonus problems* which is little bit more challanging than the orignal one.
+Below are three problems that also have *bonus problems* which are little bit more challanging than the orignal one.

 Attempt to solve the problem before moving onto *bonus problem*.